Tigres fans mock the failure of Rayados in the Club World Cup

 Through a blanket, feline followers did not waste the opportunity to mock the staunch regional rival

-After the removal of scratched at Club World Cup, followers of tigers they showed blankets with which they made fun of the Monterrey group in the framework of the match between the felines and Mazatlan within the Closing Tournament 2022.
+After the removal of scratched at Club World Cupfollowers of tigers They showed blankets with which they mocked the Monterrey team in the framework of the match between the felines and Mazatlan within the Closing Tournament 2022.

 “Awargos like you don’t make history”, the fans showed on a banner outside the Universitario stadium, where these teams met in the match corresponding to the fourth day.